Khasirah/springBootApi/README.md

 ## Expectation

-I still working at this project, my plan is **adding front end like reactJS**, this project need more endpoint at address feature
+I still working at this project, my plan is **adding front end like reactJS**